zlib-ng/minizip-ng/README.md

 *AES Encryption*

-+ Requires all files in the aes folder
 + Requires #define HAVE_AES
++ Requires AES library files

 When using the zip library with password protection it will use AES 256-bit encryption.
 When using the unzip library it will automatically use AES when applicable.